DevDmitryHub/PhoneGap/README.md

 **`setAppUserId(customerUserId): void`**

-Setting your own custom ID will enable you to cross-reference your own unique ID with AppsFlyer’s user ID and the other devices’ IDs.
-This ID will be available at AppsFlyer CSV reports along with postbacks APIs for cross-referencing with you internal IDs.
+Setting your own Custom ID enables you to cross-reference your own unique ID with AppsFlyer’s user ID and the other devices’ IDs.
+This ID is available in AppsFlyer CSV reports along with postbacks APIs for cross-referencing with you internal IDs.

 **Note:** The ID must be set during the first launch of the app at the SDK initialization.
-The best practice is to call to this API during `deviceready` event if possible.
+The best practice is to call this API during the `deviceready` event, where possible.

 | parameter   | type                        | description |